Dhruvgor/rag-helpdesk/README.md

 If you add an external LLM, pass only minimal context and scrub PII.

 FAQ
-Why not just fine-tune an LLM?
+1)Why not just fine-tune an LLM?
 Because facts change and access is the constraint.
 RAG lets you refresh knowledge by re-indexing docs, not retraining weights.

-Why not a fancy UI?
+2)Why not a fancy UI?
 Because flashy UIs hide retrieval error.
 This repo’s value is evaluation and reproducibility.

-It missed an obvious answer—why?
+3)It missed an obvious answer—why?
 Likely chunking or wording.
 Increase k, raise chunk size/overlap, or enable the TF-IDF hybrid.